Biden touts U.S. climate progress at COP27, unveils new methane plan

 — Nancy Pelosi (@SpeakerPelosi) November 11, 2022

 The president did have new domestic climate actions to announce, however.
 Earlier in the day, the administration issued a new proposed rule for curbing methane leakage in oil and gas wells and pipelines.
-The initial U.S. proposal made during COP26 in Glasgow had loopholes, such as insufficient inspections of old wells, according to experts such as David Doniger, senior strategic director of the Climate & Clean Energy Program of the Natural Resources Defense Council.
-The new measure attempts to close them and will likely be more effective, Doniger told Yahoo News.
+The initial U.S. proposal made at COP26 in Glasgow had loopholes, including inadequate inspections of old wells, according to such experts as David Doniger, senior strategic director of the Climate and Clean Energy Program of the Natural Resources Defense Council.
+The new measure attempts to close them and will probably be more effective, Doniger told Yahoo News.

 “The EPA is proposing new limits to cut the U.S. oil and gas industry’s unchecked emissions of this dangerous climate pollutant,” Doniger said in a statement.
 “By cutting pollution from routine flaring, requiring regular monitoring and repair at all leak-prone wells and incorporating third party leak monitoring into EPA enforcement, the EPA is moving to cut climate pollution and protect the health and wellbeing of communities nationwide.”